 - Have experience in construction, farming, utilities (e.g., gas fitting or electrical background), land surveying, GIS, or similar

 - Experience working as a Damage Prevention Technician or Utility Locator, would be an asset but is not required

 You’ll be supplied with a company vehicle, phone and laptop for work use.
 You’ll work on your own, travelling to sites within your territory.
 You’ll mostly work Monday to Friday during the day with flexible hours, with overtime work on the weekends or evenings as required.

 If you would love to work outdoors and start an exciting career, we need to hear from you right away!

 Our online application will ask you to apply to this role as a complete person – not just a resume.
 We strive to build diverse teams that reflect the community, and encourage applications from underrepresented groups.

 We will review applications as they are received and look forward to hearing from you.

-Please note: OEC requires proof of Covid-19 vaccination to access the job site.
+Please note: OEC require proof of Covid-19 vaccination to access the job site.
 Providing proof of vaccination is a condition of employment